SassDoc/sassdoc.github.io/using-your-own-theme/index.md

 SassDoc is fully themable.
 You can write your own theme for your projects, and publish it on npm so other people can use it too!

+The easiest way for you to build a theme is to use the Yeoman generator.
+See [Theme Generator](/theme-generator/) to get started.
+You will be given the possibility to customize the theme to your needs based on prompts.
+It will output all the boilerplate files for you in a single command.
+Furthermore, the generated code is loaded with inline documentation so you don't get lost.

+You can also have a look at [sassdoc-theme-blank](https://github.com/sassdoc/sassdoc-theme-blank) which is a fully documented empty theme you can tweak.

+## Going manually

 When you set the `--theme` option of the cli interface, or the `config.theme` option to `foo`, SassDoc will search for a `sassdoc-theme-foo`, package, then `./foo`, and finally `foo`.